 Masonry (Brick, Block and Stone)

-This certification, available through the Mason Contractors Association of America (MCAA), is designed to display the mason's expertise and commitment to quality.
+- Masonry Certification, this certification, available through the Mason Contractors Association of America (MCAA), is designed to display the mason's expertise and commitment to quality.
 The MCAA spearheaded this credential to halt low bidding and stop unqualified mason contractors from damaging industry standards.
 In turn, this certification provides construction clients with a measurable tool to gage a mason's knowledge and professional know-how.

 According to the MCAA, the overall benefit of this certification is that it lets firms stand out over competitors when architects, specifiers and design experts seek quality.
 It's important to note that while the Masonry Certification applies to the entire firm, it must be earned by the owner of the business.

-Surprisingly, not all states require electricians to carry a license.
+- (General) Electrician License Surprisingly, not all states require electricians to carry a license.
 In order to receive the credential, the professional must take a state exam.
 In most cases, the state offers different classes of electrician license, the categories based on the applicants experience level.
 For instance, Electrical Contractor, Master Electrician, Journeyman, Apprentice and Special Electrician designations apply to areas like residential, sign installation, irrigation system wiring, etc.

 Electrician Licenses help insure public health and safety by identifying qualified people enlightened about the trade.
 Even more appealing to some, licensed electricians earn more money, according to industry experts.